-OVERVIEW: The Peter & Paula Fasseas Foundation supports animals and health, among other areas.
+OVERVIEW: The Peter & Paula Fasseas Foundation supports animals and health, among other areas in the Chicago region.

 IP TAKE: The foundation keeps a low profile and does not accept unsolicited proposals

-PROFILE: Peter and Paula Fasseas launched their business in 1978, leveraging their home to purchase North Community Bank.
+PROFILE: Established in 1995, the Peter & Paula Fasseas Foundation is a private family foundation in Illinois.
+Peter and Paula Fasseas launched their business in 1978, leveraging their home to purchase North Community Bank.
 It was the first piece in what would grow to become the Metropolitan Bank Group in Illinois.
-The Fasseases established the Peter & Paula Fasseas Foundation in the mid 1990s.
-It supports animal welfare, health, and education, among other interests.
+Grantmaking areas of interest are animal welfare, health, education, cancer care, youth, arts, and religion.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)